[Advisors] How Subscription (Recurring) Payments Work

 Emails that your subscription clients receive

-- An email confirmation when they originally authorize a subscription and "pay" it
+- An email confirmation when they originally authorize a subscription (always sent)

-Your client will also be notified via email if their payment fails or if you cancel an active subscription.
+Your client will always be notified via email if their payment fails or if you cancel an Active subscription.

 * Note: If your client is paying via ACH, it takes about 5 business days for their payment to process and ultimately pass or fail at their bank.
 In this instance, the client's debit confirmation email will come through when the payment finalizes at their bank.
 This is typically about a week after the initial bill date.

-To remain a compliant payment platform, these payment notification emails cannot be turned off by advisors.
+To remain a compliant payment platform, some payment notification emails cannot be turned off by advisors.
 Clients can manage their notifications via their own account!

 Frequently Asked Questions